Octops/gameserver-ingress-controller/README.md

 # Demo

-To demonstrate how the `gameserver-ingress-controller` workers, you can deploy a fleet of Quake 3 servers (QuakeKube) that can be managed by Agones.
+To demonstrate how the Octops controller workers, you can deploy a fleet of Quake 3 servers (QuakeKube) that can be managed by Agones.

-> QuakeKube is a Kubernetes-ified version of QuakeJS that runs a dedicated Quake 3 server in a Kubernetes Deployment, and then allow clients to connect via QuakeJS in the browser.
+> QuakeKube is a Kubernetes-fied version of QuakeJS that runs a dedicated Quake 3 server in a Kubernetes Deployment, and then allow clients to connect via QuakeJS in the browser.

 The source code of the project that integrates the game with Agones can be found on https://github.com/Octops/quake-kube.